mattscripted/til/frontend/optimizely-in-segment.md

-# Using Optimizely in Segment
+# Use Optimizely in Segment

 Out of the box, [Segment will not send events to Optimizely](https://segment.com/docs/connections/destinations/catalog/optimizely-web/#implementation-prerequisite).